getodk/docs/odk1-src/form-widgets.rst

   *none*

 A whole number entry input.

-Integer widgets will not accept decimal points.
+Integer widgets will not accept decimal points, and the entry field has a limit of nine digits.
+If you need numbers larger than nine digits, see the :ref:`number-string-widget`.

 The integer widget supports: